 - In this traditional conference presentation format, thematic groups of three or four papers are presented in a set time slot, moderated by a chairperson.
 Written papers are required.
 Speakers present their salient contributions in approximately 20 minutes, and the chair facilitates a question period.
 Papers are reviewed individually; proposals for entire sessions are seldom accepted.

 - In this less formal presentation format, individual museum professionals demonstrate their work in an exhibit hall environment.
 Similar to 'poster sessions' found at other conferences, Demonstrations allow for hands-on interaction with applications and one-to-one conversation about their development.
 Demonstrations are limited to museum and non-profit staff only; no commercial or consulting participation is permitted.
 Commercial participation is encouraged in the Exhibit Hall.
-Written papers are not required, but may be submitted by the deadline and according to the Guidelines.
+Written papers are not required, but may be submitted.

 - For this innovative presentation format a time and space is set aside for the exchange of ideas – often creative or artistic – in a less structured, more interactive manner.
 Presenters are in charge of designing the interaction and facilitating it.
 Written papers are encouraged.